 SEERCMapper can be downloaded from http://geospatial.gmu.edu/seer-cmapper.
-This user manual can also be obtained from the above website.
+Note two versions, v.3 and v.4 are available and this user manual, which is for v.4 can also be obtained from the above website.
 Click the link to download the compressed (zip) file to the folder where the user would like to store and access the mapping tool (such as "C:\...\SEERCMapper" where "SEERCMapper" is the folder.)